Mar 10

 Then the not so good…

-It doesn’t have an automatic synchronisation feature like almost every other iphone app.
+It doesn’t have automatic synchronisation like almost every other iphone app.
 You have to manually go into the preference window and click on the synchronise button!

 If you have a note in Soho notes that has pictures or different fonts in it, the moment you edit it in notelife your pictures disappear and so do the fonts.
 It doesn’t even make a copy of the original notes – you have just lost all that information forever.
 So it’s only really useful for editing notes that are plain text notes.